Leaflet: A guide to Adult Social Care and Health

 Ongoing support

-To be eligible, you must meet the national eligibility criteria set by the government.
-This helps us make sure that the limited budget local authorities are given is spent on the people who most need care and support, and that all adults across the country have equal access to support.
+To be eligible for support you must meet the national eligibility criteria set by the government.
+This helps us make sure that the limited budget local authorities receive is used wisely, with equal access for all adults across the country.

-For more information you can read our factsheet: Who qualifies for our support?
+For more information, read our factsheet: Who qualifies for our support?

 What will I need to pay?

-If you have more than £23,250 in capital and assets, you’ll be expected to pay for your care yourself.
-This does not include the value of your property unless you’re moving into a care home.
+- If you have more than £23,250 in capital and assets, you’ll need to pay for your care yourself.
+This £23,250 does not include the value of your property unless you’re moving into a care home.

 Control over your care

-You will be involved at every stage of working out your care and support needs and deciding what support you get.
-We will tell you what happens next and how long things are expected to take.
+You will be involved at every stage when thinking about your care and support needs, what you want to achieve and how we do this.
+We will talk to you about what happens next and how long things are expected to take.

 For more information, read our factsheet: Assessment, support planning and review.

-If you are eligible for support and we are going to contribute toward the cost of your care, one of the ways you can have control is by choosing direct payments.
-Direct payments are an agreed amount of money that we give you so that you can arrange your own care.
+If we are going to contribute toward the cost of your care, one of the ways you can retain control is by choosing direct payments.

 Accommodation and housing options